Heads up: This description was created by AI and might not be 100% accurate.

 crossjoin.rb

-This Ruby code snippet demonstrates nested product
+This Ruby code snippet demonstrates the use of product

-. a
+a

 Ruby code snippet